+We stress again that $\mathcal{A}_\psi$, $H$, $\epsilon_2$, and $t$ in Eq.~\eqref{eqn:sol-Apsi-NLO} are the Einstein-frame quantities.
 This next-to-leading order matches the linear-growth behaviour found in Ref.~\cite{DeFelice:2023psw}.
-We stress again that $\mathcal{A}_\psi$, $H$, $\epsilon_2$, and $t$ in Eq.~\eqref{eqn:sol-Apsi-NLO} are the Einstein-frame quantities.
+Note that the linear growth, being suppressed by slow-roll parameters in both the Einstein and Jordan frames, is harmless to perturbation theory; see also Ref.~\cite{DeFelice:2023psw}.
 We can also show via Weyl rescaling that the solutions, Eq.~\eqref{eqn:sol-Apsi-DF} and Eq.~\eqref{eqn:sol-Apsi-NLO}, are, in fact, equivalent.
 The detailed derivation is presented in Appendix~\ref{apdx:WeylRescaling}.

 It is also worth mentioning that if we use the relation,

 which comes from the definitions of $\mathcal{A}_\psi$ and $\mathcal{A}$, substituting the solutions \eqref{eqn:sol-R} and \eqref{eqn:sol-A} would lead to the incorrect result of $\mathcal{A}_\psi \propto e^{-3 H t / 2}$.
 This is because the approximated solutions do not carry the information about the constraints between the variables.
 This is where the gauge-independent approach proves useful, as no variables are constructed from other variables; each evolution equation for the gauge-invariant variables is worked out from the system of equations consisting of gauge-invariant variables.